bguesman/docsify-test/docs/editor/blocks/quality_settings_block.md

 These parameters pertain to global fog quality---so, screenspace atmosphere layers.

-#### Screenspace Fog Quality
+#### Fog Quality

 **C# member variable:** `Expanse.Datatypes.Quality m_screenspaceFogQuality` \
 Quality of fog lookup texture.
 Lower quality settings will improve performance, at the cost of visual fidelity.
 The primary cost here is in the fidelity of the volumetric shadows.
 If you aren't using volumetric shadows, you may as well set this very low.

-#### Screenspace Occlusion Samples
+#### Fog Sub Samples

-**C# member variable:** `int m_screenspaceOcclusionSamples` \
+**C# member variable:** `int m_fogSubSamples` \
-The number of samples to use when computing the occlusion estimate for screenspace layers.
+How many samples to use per froxel when lighting fog.
+Increasing this can help with noise, but **it is important for performance to keep this as low as possible.**

-#### Screenspace Scattering Samples
+#### Screenspace Shadow Samples

-**C# member variable:** `int m_screenspaceScatteringSamples` \
+**C# member variable:** `int m_screenspaceShadowSamples` \
-The number of samples to use when computing the scattering for **physically lit** screenspace layers.
+The number of samples to use when computing screenspace volumetric shadows for fog layers.

-#### Screenspace Importance Sample

-**C# member variable:** `bool m_screenspaceImportanceSample` \
-Whether to use importance sampling to reduce the number of scattering samples required for a good result.
-Generally this is good to have enabled, but sometimes it can cause artifacts, so use it cautiously.
-Only affects layers that are physically lit, since they are only ones that are raymarched.

-#### Screenspace Fog Depth Skew
+#### Fog Depth Skew

-**C# member variable:** `float m_screenspaceFogDepthSkew` \
+**C# member variable:** `float m_fogDepthSkew` \
-Skews precomputed screenspace fog samples to be further from the camera (if less than 1) or closer to the camera (if greater than 1).
+Skews precomputed fog samples to be further from the camera (if less than 1) or closer to the camera (if greater than 1).
 Adjusting this can be useful for environments with very heavy fog, where it can be more important to capture scattering close to the camera.

-#### Screenspace Depth Downscale
+#### Fog Depth Downscale

-**C# member variable:** `int m_screenspaceDepthDownscale` \
+**C# member variable:** `int m_fogDepthDownscale` \
-Downscale factor for depth buffer used for occlusion in screenspace atmosphere layers.
+Downscale factor for depth buffer used for screenspace shadows in fog layers.
 If this factor is lower, performance is worse but the volumetric shadows are sharper.
 If it's higher, performance is better, but the shadows are blurrier.
 This can be used to an artistic end.
 Sometimes the sharp shadows you get when using the full resolution depth buffer are too sharp.

 <div class="img-block">
     <div class="img-row">